connexcs/docs/docs/reporting-problems.md

 * Problem Isolation (See [**Debugging guide**](/guides/debugging/))

 ## Support Channels
 There are several methods of contacting ConnexCS for assistance outlined below.
-If you need to Report a Problem, please make sure you check that section for information on issue classification and response times, and some tips for rerpoting issues so we can best address your needs.
+If you need to Report a Problem, please make sure you check that section for information on issue classification and response times, and some tips for reporting issues so we can best address your needs.

 !!! tip "ConnexCS System Status"
     Before reporting a problem, please check the [**ConnexCS System Status Page**](https://status.connexcs.com/) for current known issues.

 ### Online Chat
 **Online Chat** allows for real-time assistance.
 Initial communication is done with a bot.
-If the bot is unable to help, it will advise you to type "Human" to be connected with a support representative.
+If the bot is unable to help, it will advise you to type "Human" to connect with a support representative.
 Clicking this button alerts staff, and the first person to become available will reply as soon as possible.
 We find that most questions get resolved efficiently this way.
 Please note that the chat system is for one-on-one communication about a specific problem, not for multiple concerns or system-wide change requests.

 ### Support Tickets
 **Support Ticket** (found at the bottom of the ConnexCS navigation menu) displays all open tickets for an account.
 Tickets are created by sending an email to [**support@connexcs.com**](support@connexcs.com).